My Complete Home Lab Setup

 I am currently using two UniFi UDM Pro Max devices configured in Shadow Mode for my home lab.
 This provides high availability on my firewall, and while I don’t have redundant Switches (so there’s still individual points of failure), I keep Shadow Mode enabled due to my VLANs.
 When my firewall goes offline, all layer 3 routing breaks, so having redundant firewalls ensures that if I have to reboot the primary device for any reason, the secondary kicks in without disruption, and inter-VLAN routing can continue to operate.

 The two ISP connections are configured using a Switch with VLANs, which is a pretty cool way of splitting an ISP connection.
-Check out the video below if you’re interested in configuring this or seeing how it’s configured.
+Check out my video below if you’re interested in configuring this or seeing how it’s configured.

 Switches